Profile Image

 Areas of Interest

-Professor Troyer’s finger is on the pulse of the localization industry to ensure that the TLM curriculum reflects the needs of language industry, i.e. translation agencies and the customers who buy translation and localization from them.
-TLM alumni constantly send him ideas for topics that absolutely must be included in the curriculum.
+Professor Troyer’s finger is on the pulse of the localization industry to ensure that his courses reflect the needs of the language services industry, i.e. translation agencies and the customers who buy translation and localization from them.
+TLM alumni constantly send him ideas for topics that absolutely must be included.
 He also seeks out partnerships with localization tool providers, keeping the program on the cutting edge of an industry in constant flux.
+Most recently, he finalized an academic partnership with CaptionHub, which will greatly benefit students in his Audio-Visual Localization course, as well as students who enroll in his Middlebury Catalog subtitling course.

 Programs